Key Takeaway

 What happens if a thyroid nodule is found during tirzepatide treatment?

 Your doctor will evaluate the nodule with ultrasound and possibly a fine-needle aspiration biopsy.
 If the nodule is benign, you may be able to continue tirzepatide with ongoing monitoring.
-If there is any concern for malignancy, tirzepatide will be stopped and you will be referred to an endocrinologist or surgeon for further management.
+If there's any concern for malignancy, tirzepatide will be stopped and you'll be referred to an endocrinologist or surgeon for further management.